datahub-project/datahub/README.md

 ## Introduction

-DataHub is an open-source metadata platform for the modern data stack.
+DataHub is an open-source data catalog for the modern data stack.
 Read about the architectures of different metadata systems and why DataHub excels [here](https://engineering.linkedin.com/blog/2020/datahub-popular-metadata-architectures-explained).
 Also read our
 [LinkedIn Engineering blog post](https://engineering.linkedin.com/blog/2019/data-hub), check out our [Strata presentation](https://speakerdeck.com/shirshanka/the-evolution-of-metadata-linkedins-journey-strata-nyc-2019) and watch our [Crunch Conference Talk](https://www.youtube.com/watch?v=OB-O0Y6OYDE).
 You should also visit [DataHub Architecture](docs/architecture/architecture.md) to get a better understanding of how DataHub is implemented.

 ## Features & Roadmap